 Programmatic ABM is a product of new technologies and capabilities.
 Here, ABM partners with sales to pinpoint bulk accounts and persuasive marketing to market at scale.
 The programmatic version makes it easy to handle deep analytics, and audience targeting a small team can manage the task.

-- Exploiting technology to personalise marketing campaigns to named accounts en-masse
+- Exploiting technology to personalize marketing campaigns to named accounts en-masse

 Benefits of Account-Based Marketing